Cyber-Security-Tech/spreadsheet-tools-suite/habit_tracker/README.md

 ## 💡 What I Learned

 - Working with REST APIs (Pixela) to post, delete, and fetch data
 - Handling flexible user input formats
 - Building professional interactive CLI tools
 - Tracking habits visually with real-world automation

 ---

+## 🛠️ Future Improvements

+This CLI was designed to practice real-world API integration.
+In the future, it could evolve into:
+- A Flask-based web version with login and dashboard
+- Graph filtering by date range or total progress stats
+- Daily push notifications for reminders

+---

 ## 👀 Why This Project Matters

-This tool demonstrates:
+This project demonstrates:

 - ✅ Real-world API integration
+- ✅ CLI interface design
-- ✅ Automation for daily routines
+- ✅ Automation of daily routines
-- ✅ CLI design skills
-- ✅ Visual productivity tracking
+- ✅ Visual productivity tracking with persistent storage

-It blends software engineering and habit science into a clean, minimalist Python project.
+It blends software engineering and habit science into a minimalist, professional Python project.

----

-## 🤝 Let's Connect

-If you're a recruiter or hiring manager interested in practical Python automation and CLI tools, feel free to connect with me!
-I'd love to bring these skills to your team.